chrisboyd/MapChat/README.md

 1. Handcraft maps for major cities (New York, Tokyo, Delhi . .), or start with Ontario and do the major cities. probably not feasible

-2. Basic Custom map generation: scrape google maps or another service, take a static image from the map
+2. Basic Custom map generation: scrape google maps or another service, take a static snapshot from the map

 3. Third party software or service: connect it to the system as a component